mattthw/SolitudeVita/README.md

 - Launch image is not added

 # Installation

-Place the Solitude folder inside ```<ux0 or alternative:>/data/Quake/```.
+- Place the ```/Solitude``` folder inside ```<ux0 or alternative:>/data/Quake/```.
 You will also need the original quake files or shareware files as a .PAK filetype inside ```<ux0 or alternative:>/data/Quake/id1/```.
 You should be able to use the data files from VITADB for vitaQuake.

+# Development

+## Compile SolitudeVita
+- Install the VitaSDK and set up building with the instructions here; https://vitasdk.org/
+- Install VitaGL (https://github.com/Rinnegatamante/vitaGl) with "make" then "make install"
+- Then just run ``make`` in the SolitudeVita, which should produce a working vitaquake.vpk

+## Add vitaQuake as remote (for source code updates, etc)
+- ``git remote add vitaQuake https://github.com/Rinnegatamante/vitaQuake.git``